 How did you end up working at AFS?
 Why did you choose a career in international education?

-During my last year at school, I came up to New York City to visit friends in New Jersey and Connecticut, both AFSers with me in Malaysia.
-I came to New York City in 1985 and said, “This is where I need to be.”
-In 1986 I decided, “I’m going to work at AFS.”
+During my last year at school, I went to visit friends in New Jersey and Connecticut, both AFSers with me in Malaysia.
+One day during that visit, I took a bus to check out New York City – a place I had always dreamed of visiting.
+When I arrived, I said to myself, “This is where I need to be.”
+Not long after returning home from that visit, I decided, “I’m going to work at AFS.”
 I mailed resumes and letters and made phone calls and such.
 But they never responded.
 Why was my dear AFS not answering my letters?
-I didn’t dare call since a long-distance call would be too expensive.

 But, of course, we’re doing this interview now because progress has been made.
 You and your husband Manny have hosted seven exchange students over the years.
 Why did you decide to host and what was the experience like for you and Manny?